Johnosezele/theOrdinaryBitcoinBlog/README.md

 - Design a landing page that introduces the blog and connects all issues.

 #### Illustrators / Animators
-- Bring Carol, Bob, Alex, and other characters to life.
+- Bring Carol, Bob, and other characters to life.
 - Create fun, vibrant assets to enhance storytelling.
 - Animate scenes to make learning more engaging.